 SHDN: Shutdown Control Input.
-The LT4356-3 can be shut down to a low current mode by pulling the $\overline{SHDN}$ pin below the shutdown threshold of 0.4V.
-All functions, including the spare amplifier, are turned off.
+The LT4356-3 can be shut down to a low current mode by pulling the $\overline{SHDN}$ pin below the shutdown threshold of 0.6V.
 Pull this pin above 1.7V or disconnect it and allow the internal current source to turn the part back on.
-After GATE pin pulls low due to fault time out, the part can be restarted by pulling the $\overline{SHDN}$ pin low for at least 100 $\mu$ s and pulled high with a slew rate faster than 10V/ms. The leakage current to ground at the pin should be limited to no more than $1\mu$ A if no pull up device is used to turn the part on.
+After GATE pin pulls low due to fault time out, the part can be restarted by pulling the $\overline{SHDN}$ pin low for at least 100μs and pulled high with a slew rate faster than 10V/ms. The leakage current to ground at the pin should be limited to no more than $1\mu A$ if no pull up device is used to turn the part on.
 The $\overline{SHDN}$ pin can be pulled up to 100V or below GND by 60V without damage.